-The site was taken over by food producer Heinz, who chose it as the location for their first Victorian plant.
+The purchaser was food producer Heinz, who chose it as the location for their first Victorian plant.

-They commenced business in Bendigo St in March 1935, with a staff of 75 producing Heinz Horseradish.
+Heinz commenced business in Bendigo Street in March 1935, with a staff of 75 producing Heinz Horseradish.

 The factory was sold again.
 And, much like the 1930s, the new owners would again use the premises for a very different purpose.